Saturday, April 20, 2013

 I met some fantastic ladies.
 I had some amazing conversations.
 I sat through fascinating panels, scribbling copious notes.
 I learned things.
 I was inspired.
 I connected with brands, and those connections launched some amazing opportunities.
 Opportunities I would never have imagined staying safe within these four wall at home.
 Once I pushed myself out beyond my comfort zone it was almost magical how everything just lined up.

 So today I'm going to pay it forward a bit and give my advice to those who may be thinking about going, who may be considering buying a ticket today.
+Whether it's Blissdom, or some other conference you're considering.
 Do it.
 Take the leap.
-You won't regret it.
-See you there?
+Think of this as investing in your blog as your business.
+Trust me when I say it's money and time well spent.

-On talking a leap of faith with Bliss. #BlissDomCA
+On talking a leap of faith with Bliss, aka Why go to a Blog Conference?